 output-archive.zip.
 This file can be found in the root (top level) directory of Results files as shown in the example image below.

-You can also utilize post-processing scripts to run more complex cleanup and post-processing commands.
-This script will only be executed once all your commands in the software settings page have run.
-You can use this feature/script to clean up your job output, or parse out variables for easy viewing in the results page.
+After managing your job results files, you can also use post-processing scripts to run more complex clean up and post-processing commands.
+This script will only be executed once all your commands on the Software Settings page have run.
+You can use this feature/script to clean up your job output or parse out variables for easy viewing on the Results page.